Homemade Poultry Seasoning

-Whether roasting a chicken for dinner or a delicious Thanksgiving turkey, I love to use my homemade poultry seasoning.
-There is no reason to buy the pre-made stuff when you can make it cheaper at home.
-And it is not just for poultry, either.
-I like to use it on roasted vegetables, pizza, and even soups and stews.
-If you are looking for the perfect seasoning, you can use it on almost anything; this is it!
+Whether I’m roasting a chicken for dinner or making a Thanksgiving turkey, I love using my homemade poultry seasoning.
+There’s no reason to buy the pre-made stuff when you can make it cheaper at home.
+And it’s not just for poultry either, I use it on roasted vegetables, pizza, and even in soups and stews.
+If you’re looking for a seasoning you can sprinkle on just about anything, this is it!

 homemade poultry Seasoning in a wooden bowl with a wooden spoon next to it